-Unlike the allergies listed above, a fish allergy more commonly develops in adulthood.
+Unlike the other big 8 food allergies listed above, a fish allergy more commonly develops in adulthood.
 Allergic reactions to fish can be pretty severe and are not the same as shellfish allergies.
 Halibut, salmon and tuna can all contribute to a fish allergy reaction.

 Peanut allergies are common in 0.6% of the U.S. population.
 It is important to note that peanuts are not actually a tree nut, but a legume similar to soy.